MarioTiscareno/agent-sample/README.md

 - .NET 8.0 or later
 - Open AI API key
-- Docker to host a local Qdrant instance.
+- Docker to host a local Qdrant instance

 ## License